-- apply understanding of the use of renewable or non-renewable resources to given algebraic, visual or graphical representations of scientific relationships and data to determine unknown scientific quantities or features - 3. analyse evidence about the use of renewable or non-renewable resources to identify trends, patterns, relationships, limitations or uncertainty in datasets - 4. interpret evidence about the use of renewable or non-renewable resources to draw conclusions based on analysis of datasets.
+- Apply understanding of use of renewable or non-renewable resources to given algebraic, visual or graphical representations of scientific relationships and data to determine unknown scientific quantities or features. - 3.
+Analyse data about use of renewable or non-renewable resources to identify trends, patterns, relationships, limitations or uncertainty in datasets. - 4.
+Interpret evidence about use of renewable or non-renewable resources to draw conclusions based on analysis of datasets.

-Note: Objectives 1, 5, 6 and 7 are not assessed in this instrument.
+Note: Objectives 1, 5 and 6 are not assessed in this instrument.

-Instrument-specific marking guide (ISMG)
+Instrument-specific marking guide (IA1): Data test (10%)

-Criterion: Data test